asyncapi/parser-js/README.md

 ...
 ```

-Otherwise, if your application is bundled via bundles like `webpack`, you can import the parser like a regular package:
+Otherwise, if your application is bundled via bundlers like `webpack`, you can import the parser like a regular package:

 ```js
 import parser from '@asyncapi/parser';